Efficient Estimation of COM-Poisson Regression and Generalized Additive Model

 However, it can be observed that $x_2$ is significant and this is because the function $f_2=\exp(x_2)$ is approximately equal to $1+x_2$ (because $x_2 \in [0,1]$).
-It is also worth noting that while $x_4$ is not part of the true model, the Poisson GAM identified it as significant while it is insignificant in the other two models.

-Similarly, we can interpret the results from Table \ref{tab:gamnu} (b).
-In terms of coefficient significance, the Poisson GAM is not able to capture the underlying true effect.
-For example, while $s(x_2)$ is significant in the CMP GAM at least half of the time, the Poisson GAM fails to capture the effect.
-In terms of the overall fit the CMP GAM again outperforms the two alternative models.
+The results from Table \ref{tab:gamnu} (b) can be interpreted similarly.
+Not surprisingly, in terms of the model fit, both Poisson GAM and NB GAM are very close but not better than the CMP GAM which is evident from the bottom plot in Figure \ref{fig:aic-gam} in the Appendix.
+This is because of their inability to handle under dispersion.